Harim923/FormalizerInsideLLM/experiments/Formalizer_experiments.md

-# 🧪 ProofGPT Experiment Log
+# 🧪 Formalizer Experiment Log
 **Date:** 2025-04-05

 This markdown documents formal reasoning experiments using ProofGPT with various axiom sets and GPT models.